uoscompsci/PRISONER/doc/tutorials.helloworld.rst

 -------------
 This tutorial shows an experiment being written in Python, but as this is to only demonstrate how to use the PRISONER web service, this can be easily adapted to any other environment.
+This guide assumes a working understanding of XML files.

 This example requires a Facebook account to test, and assumes you are registered as a `Facebook developer <https://developers.facebook.com>`_.
+You will need to create a Facebook app, and make a note of its App ID and Secret.
+A short guide to doing this is available in our :doc:`demo tutorial </tutorials.demo>`.

 In this tutorial
 ----------------